Dre Campbell Farm

 5. Trap Crop

 Plant these sacrificial plants a bit away from your garden.
-The moths may flock to them instead of your main crop.
+The moths may prefer them over nearby crops.

 6. Crop Rotation